Cheap Thrills (song): Background and composition

-For certain radio stations, instead of the lyric "turn the radio on", Sia sings the name or call sign of the radio station.
+For certain radio stations, instead of the lyric "turn the radio on", Sia sings the name or call sign of the radio station (in Canada, "Virgin Radio" is used for Bell Media owned stations using that format).
+In Australia, some stations, notably in the Nova Entertainment sphere, but especially prominent in the Sydney and Central Coast regions, adjust the same lyric to "turn the shower on" instead.

 Critical reception

 Brittany Spanos of Rolling Stone called it a "bouncy party anthem", whilst The Guardian described it as "a perfectly serviceable party tune".
 Nick Levine of NME praised the track's production "and there's no denying this is another superior slab of on-trend ear candy from one of pop's finest songwriters."
 A CBS affiliate's critic wrote that the song was the No. 3 song that "saved 2016", calling it a "formidable hit".

 Year-end lists

 Chart performance

 In Australia, "Cheap Thrills" was eventually certified quadruple platinum for shipments of over 280,000 copies, and reached No. 6.
 In New Zealand, the song reached No. 3, and was certified double platinum for sales of over 30,000 copies.
 The song was awarded quadruple platinum in Sweden, quintuple platinum in Spain, and Double Diamond in Poland.
 In the UK, it peaked at No. 2 for four weeks, and has since been certified quintuple platinum for shipments of over three million units.

 The song became the best selling and highest certified single in Italy for a female artist, reaching 10× platinum status, with sales of over 500,000 copies.
 On 25 September 2017, the song received a Diamond certification in Italy, making Sia the first female singer to ever achieve such status.

 In the United States, the song debuted at No. 81 and peaked at No. 1 on the Billboard Hot 100 in the issue dated 6 August 2016.
 The song became Sia's first number-one single in the country, and Sean Paul's fourth; he returned to the top 10 after ten years.
 It stayed on top for four straight weeks until it was dethroned by "Closer" by the Chainsmokers featuring Halsey.
 With "Cheap Thrills," Sia became the first woman over 40 to top the Hot 100 since Madonna topped the Hot 100 with "Music" in 2000.
 It sold 1.7 million copies in the US in 2016, becoming the tenth best-selling song of the year in the country.
 It sold 1.9 million copies in the US by May 2017.
 In 2022, It was certified octuple platinum for sales of over 8.000.000 copies.

-"Cheap Thrills" was the second best selling single of 2016 after "Can't Stop The Feeling" by Justin Timberlake.
-On Spotify, "Cheap Thrills" became Sia's most streamed song on the platform with more than two billion streams (1.5 billion for the solo version and 500 million for the feat version).
+"Cheap Thrills" was the second best selling single of 2016 after "Can't Stop the Feeling!" by Justin Timberlake.
+On Spotify, "Cheap Thrills" became Sia's most streamed song on the platform with more than two billion streams (1.6 billion for the solo version and 600 million for the feat version).